Innovator-s-Hub/Tribe-War/README.md

 # Tribe-War
-A rigged game to show the power of thTech Tribe
+A 'fair' game to show the power of the Tech Tribe